Galileo88/Galileos-Planet-Pack/README.md

 **Recommended mods with support for or by GPP**
   * Environmental Visual Enhancements - min-version: 1.2.2-1
   * Scatterer - min-version: 0.0320b
   * TextureReplacer _GPP still uses the original TextureReplacer.
-Use RangeMachines verion_
+Use RangeMachines version linked in the TextureReplacer OP_
   * Distant Object Enhancement
   * PlanetShine
   * JX2 Large Antenna